 Instruction to the editor: Please modify the following paragraph in subclause 8.4.2.7.1 TIM element in TGah D0.1:

 When dot11S1GOptionImplemented is true, the Partial Virtual Bitmap field is constructed with one or more Encoded Block subfields if at least one bit in the traffic indication virtual bitmap is set to 1 as shown in Figure 8-87k (Partial Virtual Bitmap field).
-If there is no bit in the traffic indication virtual bitmap set to 1, the Partial Virtual Bitmap field is not present in the TIM element and the Length field of the TIM element is set to 3.
 The Encoded Block subfield consists of the Block Control subfield, the Block Offset subfield, and the Encoded Block Information subfield as shown in Figure 8-87l (Encoded Block subfield).